© Crown copyright 2021

 - perform paper-based checks where possible and ask breed societies to confirm they comply with the necessary standards

-- write to all officially recognised breed societies in England, Scotland and Wales to explain what information they need to provide
+- write to all officially recognised breed societies in GB to explain what information they need to provide

 You may be asked to provide further information.
 If you do not provide it, your breeding programme could be suspended or your official recognition removed.

-If you import live purebred breeding animals from outside the EU and ask for a lower duty rate, the UK will check your zootechnical certificate and other documents that show your animal will be entered into a breeding book.
-Your certificate will be checked at the same time as other animal health checks are carried out.
+If you import live purebred breeding animals from outside the EU and ask for a lower duty rate, your zootechnical certificate will be checked at the border inspection post.
+This will be done at the same time as other animal health checks.

 These checks do not apply to germinal products.